White House announces USDA nationwide infant formula waiver program

 USDA Offering Nationwide Waiver for Infant Formula

-Expanded flexibilities will provide widest access to both U.S.-produced and imported formulas for families in need
+Expanded flexibilities will provide the widest access to both U.S.-produced and imported formulas for families in need

 The U.S. Department of Agriculture is offering nationwide waivers to increase access to infant formula for families in need as states receive and distribute imported infant formula made available by the Biden-Harris Administration’s Operation Fly Formula.